Two characters are so evenly matched that the fight doesn't end until they both land the knockout blow simultaneously.

 - While not technically a knockout, the epee match between Phule and the Red Eagles commander (whose units were tied 1-1 in this particular competition, and 1-1 in the overall competition, making this duel the absolute tiebreaker) in Phule's Company ended with both opponents striking each other simultaneously on a sudden death point, meaning they have both scored the winning point.
 Under tournament regulations, this is rules as a double loss, which means that Omega Company and the Red Eagles tied, 1-1-1 each.

-- This occurred in a boxing match on The Phil Silvers Show due to the fact both boxers were under the impression they were suppose to take a dive.
+- This occurred in a boxing match on The Phil Silvers Show due to the fact both boxers were under the impression they were supposed to take a dive.
 Taken to the extreme, since only one of the boxers took a punch "out of boredom".
 Immediately after it connected, both boxers (the guy who got hit and the guy who did the hitting) took the dive.

 - A similar scenario happened in a prison boxing match in an episode of Porridge.
 In that instance, they had both been bribed.